Privacy Policy

 Utility Aid Limited is the controller and responsible for your personal data (collectively referred to as "Utility Aid", "we", "us" or "our" in this privacy policy).

-Melissa Payne is responsible for overseeing questions in relation to this privacy policy.
-If you have any questions about this privacy policy, including any requests to exercise, please contact her using the details set out below.
+Charlotte Dixon is responsible for overseeing questions in relation to this privacy policy.
+If you need any clarification about this privacy policy, including any requests to exercise, please contact her using the details set out below.

 Contact details

-If you have any questions about this privacy policy or our privacy practices, please contact our Melissa Payne in the following ways:
+If you have any questions about this privacy policy or our privacy practices, please contact our Charlotte Dixon in the following ways:

 Email address: cdixon@utility-aid.co.uk

-Postal address: 3 Mill House, Carre Street, Sleaford, NG34 7TW.
+Postal address: 4th Floor The Hub, Navigation Wharf, Carre Street, Sleaford, Lincolnshire, NG34 7TW.

 Utility Aid Complaints Handling Statement

-We keep our privacy policy under regular review.
-We will update you as to any changes.
+We keep our privacy policy under regular review and will update you as to any changes.

 Third-party links

-Our website may include links to third-party websites, plug-ins and applications.
+Our website may include links to third-party sites, plug-ins, and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy policy of every website you visit.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).